Graph theory-based automated quantum algorithm for efficient querying of acyclic and multiloop causal configurations: The Minimum Clique-optimised quantum algorithm

+In order to find the minimum number of cliques in a graph, the \textbf{Algorithm}~\ref{alg:dos} called \texttt{GraphConditionCombination} has been developed.
+This algortihm uses the function \texttt{find\_cliques}\footnote{This function is based on the algorithm described in Ref.~\cite{hagberg2008exploring}} from \texttt{Networkx} library \cite{10.1145/362342.362367} which obtains all cliques in the provided adjacency matrix.
+The key is to identify the \textit{maximum clique}, the clique containing the highest number of clauses.
 Once the maximum clique has been selected, the corresponding combination of clauses is stored and the associated nodes are removed from the graph.
 This process is equivalent to delete the rows and columns corresponding to each clause in the adjacency matrix, and is repeated until all the nodes of the graph are removed.
-The output consists of a set of mutually exclusive subsets of clauses; in terms of the quantum circuit it defines a set of Mutual Auxiliary clauses (\texttt{MAUXc}).
-It is important to mention that the \texttt{GraphConditionCombination} algorithm depends only on the structure of the graph, therefore, it becomes an important tool to automate the design of the set gates associated to the oracle operator.
+The output consists of a set of mutually exclusive subsets of clauses; in terms of the quantum circuit it defines a set of Mutual Auxiliary clauses, \texttt{MAUXc}$^{(\Lambda,e)}$, where the superidex $(\Lambda,e)$ indicates the number of eloops and the number of edges respectively.
+Specifically, the number of sets in \texttt{MAUXc}$^{(\Lambda,e)}$ establishes the number of ancillary qubits required and the eloop clauses belonging to the same set indicates that they are stored in the same ancillary qubit.

+It is important to mention that the \texttt{GraphConditionCombination} algorithm depends only on the structure of the graph, therefore, it becomes an important tool to automate the design of the oracle operator.